TaleOfFriendship/TaleOfFriendship.github.io/README.md

 - No need to install Ruby or Jekyll locally
 - Consistent environment across different machines
 - Easy to share with others
-- Great for learning containerization
+- Isolated environment for development

 **Steps:**